biswanathkhatua05-code/Biswanath-globaltalk/README.md

     npm run dev
     ```

-The application will be available at `http://localhost:9003`.
+The application will be available at `http://localhost:9004`.
+Note that the development URL provided by your cloud environment is for your use only and cannot be shared.
+To share the app, you must deploy it to a hosting service like Vercel or Firebase Hosting.

 ---